Jianxuan-Li/Jianxuan-Li/README.md

 ### Hi there 👋

-Jack, a software developer.
-Mainly focus on full-stack development, and also have some experience in GIS.
+Meet Jack, a software sorcerer skilled in the mystical arts of full-stack development and GIS wizardry, conjuring code with a dash of humor and a sprinkle of pixel magic.

 Links: